Filed by the Registrant[X]

 Company / Index

-Section 16(a) of the Securities Exchange Act of 1934 requires that our Directors, executive officers, and persons who own more than 10% of a registered class of our equity securities (10% Shareholders) file with the SEC and the National Association of Securities Dealers, Inc. reports of ownership on Form 3 and reports of change in ownership on Form 4 or Form 5.
-Such Directors, executive officers and 10% shareholders are also required by rules of the SEC to furnish us with copies of all Section 16(a) forms that they file.
-To our knowledge, based solely on a review of copies of such forms submitted to us or written representations from certain reporting persons, we believe all required reports were filed on a timely basis during 2005.
+Section 16(a) of the Exchange Act requires that our Directors, executive officers, and persons who own more than 10% of a registered class of our equity securities (10% Shareholders) file with the SEC and the National Association of Securities Dealers, Inc. reports of ownership on Form 3 and reports of change in ownership on Form 4 or Form 5.
+Such Directors, executive officers, and 10% shareholders are also required by rules of the SEC to furnish us with copies of all Section 16(a) forms that they file.
+To our knowledge, based solely on a review of copies of such forms submitted to us or written representations from certain reporting persons, we believe all required reports were filed on a timely basis during 2004, except for the following transaction where the Form 4 report was inadvertently filed late:

 By Order of the Board of Directors,